voidcase/txtv/README.md

 # txtv - A client for reading swedish text tv in the terminal

-Text-tv is great! plaintext and to-the-point news with no bullshit.
+Text-tv is great! plaintext and to-the-point news with no filler.
 Now you can read it without touching your mouse or your tv-remote :)

 ![screenshot](https://raw.githubusercontent.com/voidcase/txtv/master/screenshot.png)

 ## Installation

+If you have Python 3.6 or later with pip installed, just run

 	pip install --user txtv

+Currently wont work natively on the Windows command line because of [readline](https://docs.python.org/3/library/readline.html); but you can use it with [Ubuntu for Windows](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0).

 ## Usage